qbead/qbeadWebsite/content/book/intro.md

 Now let's try doing the same thing, but using the code you will put on your SpinWheel.
 To start with, we are just turning on one LED.
-However, you can copy this line and independently control each large LED.
-Try this for yourself below!

 <!-- fast timer -->
 <div class="ssw-codecontent" markdown=0>